Establishing Early Development Strategies For Therapeutics Proteins

 Halo Labs is a venture-backed scientific instrumentation and consumable company that commercializes high-throughput biopharmaceutical formulation and quality control tools for particle analysis using state-of-the-art custom optics and image processing techniques.

 Halo Labs knows particles.
-The HORIZON, our flagship product, detects, counts and characterizes subvisible particles.
-A simple, plate-based approach enables low-volume (25 µL), high-throughput (96 samples) particle imaging and analysis at any stage of the biologics workflow from developability assessment through formulation and quality control.
+The Aura, the company’s flagship product, can count and characterize subvisible particles – and tell you whether they are proteinaceous or non-proteinaceous.
+A simple, plate-based approach enables low-volume, high-throughput, fully automated particle imaging and analysis at any stage from developability assessment through quality control.

 Halo Labs’ core mission has been to provide researchers with unprecedented insights into the particles present in their processes by leveraging our core scientific competency: optical imaging on membranes.
-Over the years, Halo Labs has been the recipient of many prestigious awards, and has received over $6M in research grants from agencies including DARPA, FDA, NSF, NIST and NIH.
-Today, we dedicate our collective experience and novel technology to empower formulation researchers to learn more about the stability and quality of their biological drugs faster and with more accuracy than ever before.
+Over the years, Halo Labs has been the recipient of many prestigious awards and technology development grants from DARPA, FDA, NSF, NIST and NIH.
+Today, Halo Labs’ products have been adopted by the top biopharmaceutical companies in the world because they empower formulation researchers to learn more about the stability and quality of their biological drugs faster and with more accuracy than ever before.